 Graduate Certificate in Community Development

-The Graduate Certificate in Community of Development consists of 12 credit hours of foundation and theories coursework in community development and electives to allow students to pursue subtopics such as land development, housing, community economic strategies, immigrants in communities and sustainable communities.
+The graduate certificate in community development consists of 12 credit hours of foundation and theories coursework in community development and electives to allow students to pursue subtopics such as land development, housing, community economic strategies, immigrants in communities and sustainable communities.
 Interested in a master's degree down the road?
 A major benefit of the K-State community development certificate is the ability to apply all 12 credits to the master's degree in community development.

 Careers in Community Development